EN Banner

 Vök Baths

-Vök Baths has also a sauna, a bar in one of the pools and a Tea Bar where you can drink tea made with Icelandic herbs and spring water.
+Vök Baths also has a sauna, a bar in one of the pools and a Tea Bar where you can drink tea made with Icelandic herbs and spring water.

-After soaking in the pool you can enjoy a delicious meal at the restaurant Soups & Bistro which uses local ingredients to delight your taste buds.
+After soaking in the pool, you can enjoy a delicious meal at the restaurant Soups & Bistro, which uses local ingredients to delight your taste buds.

 Forest Lagoon-Skógarböð